Wikia/Mike/mycroft_holmes/sources/README.md

 Sources
 =======

-This directory contains implementation of various source that provide values for metrics.
+This directory contains implementation of various sources that provide values for metrics.

 ## Available sources